24 Best Malaga Instagram Spots By a Local

 Do you love panoramic views?
 Then, head to Mijas Pueblo viewpoint.
 This mountainside town is a 35-minute drive from Malaga.

 This viewpoint is one of my favourites to watch the sunset.
-You get cotton candy sky and incredible views of the coast.
+You get cotton-candy skies and incredible views of the coast.

 However, this isn’t the only spot to take photos in Mijas.
-The town has many picturesque cobbled streets with flower pots hanging down the walls and small, pretty shops with crafts and traditional ceramics.
+The town has many picturesque cobbled streets, with flower pots hanging from the walls and small, pretty shops selling crafts and traditional ceramics.

 📍 Exact location: Av. del Compás, 7, 29650 Mijas, Málaga